-Imagining a situation where two friends would be talking about something can be challenging.
+Imagining an example of a conversation between two characters can be challenging without providing context or prompts.
 Conversational English is very different from English you would use for a written assignment, or from English you would read in a book or on a news website.
-However, you normally go through the same motions when completing a written assignment that involves answering an essay question, and a written assignment that asks you to create a dialogue between two people.
+However, you normally go through the same motions when completing a written assignment that involves answering an essay question, and a written assignment that asks you to come up with a natural sounding conversation between two characters.
+Therefore, learning to write dialogues is a fundamental skill in language education.
+With guidance, advice, and lessons, students can be empowered to master the art of writing dialogues and become confident communicators in real-life situations.

-Storyboard That gives you the opportunity to create visual scenarios in order to create more natural conversations.
-Instead of writing out the dialogue as lines of text, try to understand the context of the dialogue.
+Storyboard That gives you the opportunity to create visual scenarios in order to teach more natural conversations.
+Instead of writing out the conversation as lines of text, try to understand the context of the dialogue.
 There are a lot of nuances that come up in conversation that do not always appear in written communication, such as slang, colloquial expressions, interjections, immediate responses, interruptions, and more.

 Open up the Storyboard Creator and you will see three empty cells.
 Look through the different scene options and try out different locations.
 Choose one that you like.
 Click on the scene and drag it to the empty cell.
 The scene may dictate the situation or conversation, so be creative!

 Give your characters names.
-If you are going to have a detailed dialogue, you can think about personality traits or opinions, too!
+If you are going to have a detailed discussion, you can think about personality traits or opinions, too!

 When choosing a topic, think about relevant vocabulary that you want to include.
 If you find yourself struggling with the vocabulary, don't worry!
 Select a different topic or ask for help from a teacher or native speaker.
 This exercise can be completed more than one time, so there's plenty of opportunity to practice new dialogues and vocabulary.

-Once you have your topic, characters, and setting, you can start writing that dialogue!
-Use the speech bubbles located in the Textables section.
+Once you have your topic, characters, and setting, you can start writing!
+Use the speech bubbles located in the "speech bubbles" section.
 For conversations, speech bubbles are really important.
 Like the characters and many of the scenes, you can change the appearance of the speech bubbles.

-Write the dialogue in order.
+Write the conversation in order.
 Use a separate speech bubble each time a character speaks.
 Don’t try to make each sentence perfect yet, instead, focus on what the characters would say and how they might respond to each other.
-When using storyboards to show dialogue, do not put too much text into a single cell because you do not want the cell to be crowded.

 Try to include some of the following in your dialogue.